DataDog/documentation/content/en/continuous_integration/pipelines/jenkins.md

 ## Enable job log collection

 This is an optional step that enables the collection of job logs.
-Both agentless and agent-based options are supported.
+Both Agentless and Agent-based options are supported.

 ### Enable with the Jenkins configuration UI